Art Background

 Nanas-mocs-old-photo-scaled

-During childhood, PR spent many summers with his grandmother.
-Here he was surrounded by beads, baskets, feathers, and beadwork such as his great-grandmother's moccasins in the picture.
-Also, he heard many stories of the family traveling up and down the St. Lawrence River to Newfoundland and back to Indian Reserves - the family lived in both places.
-He feels he was a strange child because no one else in the family wanted to be involved with the Native culture.
+During childhood, Paul-René spent many summers with his grandmother.
+Here he was surrounded by beads, baskets, feathers, and bead work such as his great-grandmother's moccasins in the picture.
+Also, he was raised with the family stories of traveling up and down the St. Lawrence River to Newfoundland and back.
+The family lived in both places.
+He feels several members of his family maintained connection with Indigenous culture, which as difficult to do in most of New England.
 He was sad to see so much potential lost and kept the desire to help continue the language and culture any way he could- including through his art and teaching.
+When he would visit reserves such as a child he heard many people speaking their language regularly.
+Today the indigenous language is almost only heard in classrooms and a few families.
+He is trying to continue the artistic aspects of the culture and connect it to Indigenous language.